11 Indoor Farming Companies Taking Agriculture Indoors

 In addition to being featured in local restaurants, products like the ones seen above are being sold in Whole Foods at prices that are “comparable to most of the retailer’s other greens.”
 That’s according to an article by Fast Company that goes on to talk about how the system is automated such that “humans barely need to interact with the growing plants.”
 It also mentions our next company which is located nearby in New Joisey.

 Founded in 2004, New Jersey startup AeroFarms has taken in $138 million in funding so far to develop an aeroponic growing system that can grow produce with neither soil or sun, in any location.
 We’re only a third of the way through this list of companies, and already the talking points seem to be getting redundant.
 They use 95% less water, the flavor is better, 390 times more land efficient, 30 crops a season, yada, yada, yada.
 A few things stood out though, like how they use cloth instead of water to grow plants in, and that every crop generates 130,000 data points.
-And also, this picture shows quite an impressive grow operation:
+And also, this picture shows quite an impressive indoor vertical farming operation:

 If the market for designer salad gets too crowded, maybe they can throw one of those together up north in Canada and start a high-tech cannabis growing operation, eh.
 Speaking of crowded markets, here’s another startup in the same locale trying to build the next romaine empire.